oleja1shpep/image_processor/README.md

-Simple console app to apply filters on your .bmp images
+##Simple console app to apply filters on your .bmp images

-How to use:
+## How to start using:

+Go to `/image_processor` directory in terminal and write these commands:

 `% mkdir build && cd build`

 `% cmake ..`

+`% make image_processor`

+`% ./image_processor`

+Than follow instructions

+##How to use:

+Go to `/image_processor/build` directory in terminal and write this command:

+`% ./image_processor`

+Than follow instructions

+##How to use after changing code:

+Go to `/image_processor/build` directory in terminal and write these commands:

 `% make image_processor`